 Moritz von Oswald: Akklamation

-On January 24, legendary electronic music innovator Moritz von Oswald presents a new live show entitled Akklamation.
-This performative composition unifies the expansive and divergent musical paths of the electronics master.
-From his origins in the German new wave, to his pioneering work in the intersection of dub and various strands of electronic music, to his more recent forays into the fringes of experimental music and composition, Akklamation serves as an investigation into the future of rhythmic structures, timbral architecture, and an exploration of the psycho-physical effects of repetition.
+On January 24, legendary electronic music innovator Moritz von Oswald presents a new live show.
+Akklamation is a new performative compositional cosmos for Moritz von Oswald, a piece which sets out to unify the expansive and divergent musical paths of the electronic master.
+From his origins in the German new wave to his pioneering work in the intersection of dub and various strands of electronic music to his more recent forays into the fringes of experimental music and composition Akklamation serves as an investigation into the future of rhythmic structures, timbral architecture, and an exploration of the psycho-physical effects of repetition.

 Moritz von Oswald